Heni Ozi Cukier

-Heni Ozi Cukier, also known as Professor HOC (born 29 January 1977 in São Paulo) is a political scientist, professor, author, and public speaker.
-In 2018, he was elected state legislator to serve a 4-year term at the State Legislative Assembly of São Paulo.
+Heni Ozi Cukier, also known as Professor HOC (born 29 January 1977 in São Paulo) is a Brazilian political scientist, professor, author, and public speaker.
+In 2018 he was elected state legislator to serve a four-year term at the State Legislative Assembly of São Paulo.
 Cukier currently serves as the director of the Postgraduate Program in Geopolitics (Global Dynamics) at the PUC Paraná University, and also teaches geopolitics on his YouTube channel, Professor HOC.
 From 2017 to 2018 he was Deputy Secretary of Urban Security of the city of São Paulo.
 He is also the founder of the international political risk analysis consultancy Insight Geopolítico.

 Early life and education

 Heni Ozi Cukier was born and raised in São Paulo, Brazil.
 He is of Lebanese, Italian, Russian and Polish heritage through his grandparents.
 Cukier demonstrated a strong interest in global affairs and political science.
-He moved to the United States to pursue higher education, earning a dual degree in Philosophy and Political Science from Barry University.
-He later obtained a master’s degree in International Peace and Conflict Resolution from American University in Washington, D.C..
+He moved to the United States to pursue higher education, earning a dual degree in Philosophy and Political science from Barry University.
+He later obtained a master's degree in International Peace and Conflict Resolution from American University in Washington, D.C..